-- Read Part one of KCSIE and confirm that they have done so.
-Each time Part one of KCSIE is updated by the Department for Education, staff will be updated on the changes via email and at staff meetings. - Understand key information contained in Part one of KCSIE.
+- Read Part One of KCSIE and confirm that they have done so.
+Each time Part One of KCSIE is updated by the Department for Education, staff will be updated on the changes via email and at staff meetings. - Understand key information contained in Part One of KCSIE.
 The School will ensure staff understanding by annual testing via a quiz which is marked and feedback given.
-All staff are given a 5 key points reminder card to carry or display at their work station. - Receive training in safeguarding and child protection regularly including guidance about 'early help', in line with advice from the Surrey LSCB.
-Training will include online safety and harmful sexual behaviours including sexual violence and sexual harassment between children.
+All staff are given a 5 key points reminder card to carry or display at their work station. - Receive training in safeguarding and child protection regularly, in line with advice from the Surrey LSCB.
+Training will include online safety.
 It will also include Prevent awareness training to equip staff to raise concerns appropriately by ensuring all staff have the knowledge and confidence to identify children at risk of being drawn into terrorism; are able to challenge extremist ideas; and know how to refer children and young people for further help. - Undertake regular informal updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
 The School provides these via, for example, emails, e-bulletins and staff meetings.

-b) DSL(s)
+DSL(s)

-The DSL, EYFS DSL and DDSL receive updated child protection training at least every two years to provide them with the knowledge and skills required to carry out the role.
-This includes local inter-agency working protocols, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children, training in the Surrey LSCB's approach to Prevent duties and harmful sexual behaviours.
+The DSL receives updated child protection training at least every two years to provide them with the knowledge and skills required to carry out the role.
+This includes local inter-agency working protocols, participation in child protection case conferences, supporting children in need, identifying children at risk of radicalisation, record keeping and promoting a culture of listening to children and training in the Surrey LSCB's approach to Prevent duties.
 Further details of the required training content for the DSL are set out in Annex B of KCSIE.
 In addition to their formal training, the DSL's knowledge and skills are updated at least annually to keep up with any developments relevant to their role.
 The DDSL is trained to the same level as the DSL.

-12. OVERSIGHT OF SAFEGUARDING, INCLUDING ARRANGEMENTS FOR REVIEWING

-POLICIES AND PROCEDURES
+OVERSIGHT OF SAFEGUARDING, INCLUDING ARRANGEMENTS FOR REVIEWING POLICIES AND PROCEDURES